maxswart/dsi321_2025/README.md

 *   It specifically details using **Random Forest** to analyze the relationship between the brightness of hotspots and weather variables (Temperature, Humidity, Wind speed).
 *   The report includes performing **Feature Importance** analysis on the model.
 *   The report presents and **explains the results** through a Correlation Matrix Heatmap/Table, and Scatter Plots showing the relationship between confidence/weather variables and Brightness.
 Detailed interpretations of these results are provided.
-*   This demonstrates the use of an ML technique (Random Forest), provides explanation of the results, and is clearly related to the project topic within the **DSI324** course context.
+*   This demonstrates the use of an ML technique (Random Forest), provides explanation of the results, and is clearly related to the project topic within the **DSI324 and DSI321** course context.
 Although the criterion mentioned Linear Regression as an example, Random Forest is a valid ML technique demonstrated and explained in the sources.

 ```